nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 * What is a longest increasing subsequence?

-* How does the selection algorithm work?
+* How does the swap algorithm work?

-* TODO
+* How do we find the minimum or maximum value in an array?

 ### What Is A Longest Increasing Subsequence?